cabrown12/Dissertation/README.md

 Two variations of each MA crossover strategy were implemented to assess the effect of Bayesian surprise signals:

-Surprise-Filtered Strategy
+Surprise-Filtered Strategy:
 Trades are only executed when a moving average crossover signal aligns with a detected Bayesian surprise in implied volatility.
 This acts as a filter, aiming to avoid trades in low-information environments.

-Surprise-Weighted Position Sizing Strategy
+Surprise-Weighted Position Sizing Strategy:
 All crossover signals are traded, but the position size is doubled when a Bayesian surprise is detected.
 This variation tests whether surprise signals can improve performance by scaling exposure based on the perceived information content of market conditions.
 Both strategies are compared against a standard crossover baseline to evaluate performance improvements in terms of returns and risk-adjusted metrics.